s2520445s/Group-project1/README.md

-# League eSports / Riot Games Info Website
+# League eSports info website
+## Fun realizing how flexbox and making a template on a website is, difficulties sometimes adjusting where things were on the page